wpernath/ocpdev-book/chapter1/Chapter 1- Creating the sample service.md

 }
 ```

-Well, according to the docs, this should be the Person entity, which maps directly to a table `person` in our PostgreSQL database.
+Well, according to the docs, this should be the Person entity, which maps directly to a `person` table in our PostgreSQL database.
 All public properties will be mapped automatically to the corresponding entity in the database.
 If you don’t want that, you need to specify the `@Transient` annotation.
-That can’t be that easy, can it?
+That can’t be that easy, can it? **(AO: I don’t understand the rhetoric in the previous sentence.
+Are you being sarcastic?
+Will you return to this issue?)**

-You also need a `PersonResource` class which acts as REST endpoint.
+You also need a `PersonResource` class to act as a REST endpoint.
 Let’s create such a simple class:

 ```java
 package org.wanja.demo;